ManhTrinhNguyen/AWS-EKS-exercise/README.md

 ### CD Stage

-I will setup automatic deployment to the cluster in the pipeline
+I will setup automatic deployment in Kubernetes to the cluster in the pipeline

+I need to configure a couple of Steps in order for that to work :

+#### Install kubectl inside Jenkins Container

+#### Install aws-iam-authenticator tool inside Jenkins Container

 #### Create Secret Component AWS ECR Credentials

+#### Create Kubeconfig file to connect to EKS Cluster

+#### Add AWS credentials on Jenkins for AWS account authentication

 In this Deployment Stage I will pull Image from the ECR .
 In order to pull Image from ECR I need to login to ECR .